aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

     --output table
 ```

-Use the `Bootstrap Server` of your desired authentication method to set the `bootstrapServers` variable.
+Use the `Bootstrap Server` of your desired authentication method to set the `servers` variable.
 Set the desired client authentication method based on the MSK cluster setup, using `clientAuthentication` variable.
 Allowed values are: `SASL/SCRAM`, `mTLS`, `Unauthorized`.

 ### `public` Zilla Plus variables